streamnative/function-mesh-website/docs/function-mesh/run-function-mesh.md

 This document describes how to run Function Mesh through a `.yaml` file and submit Pulsar connectors and Pulsar functions through the Function Mesh CRD.

-## Package Pulsar connectors

-For details about how to package Pulsar connectors, see [package Pulsar connectors](/connectors/run-connector.md#package-pulsar-connectors).

-## Package Pulsar Functions

-For details about how to package Pulsar Functions, see [package Pulsar Functions](/functions/run-function.md#package-pulsar-functions).

-## Submit Function Mesh

-This section describes how to submit Pulsar connectors and Pulsar functions through Function Mesh CRDs.

-### Prerequisites
+## Prerequisites

 - Create and connect to a [Kubernetes cluster](https://kubernetes.io/).
 - Create a [Pulsar cluster](https://pulsar.apache.org/docs/en/kubernetes-helm/) in the Kubernetes cluster.
 - Install the Function Mesh Operator and CRD into Kubernetes cluster.
+- package Pulsar Functions, see [package Pulsar Functions](/functions/run-function.md#package-pulsar-functions).
+- Package Pulsar connectors.
+For details, see [package Pulsar connectors](/connectors/run-connector.md#package-pulsar-connectors).

-### Steps
+## Steps

 To create a Function Mesh, follow these steps.